TL;DR

 VCs ask: "What's your moat?
 OpenAI could build this."

 OpenAI builds platforms, not vertical tools.
-They could also build Canva.
+They could build Canva too.
 They won't.
-Same reason Goldman Sachs uses Devin instead of building their own coding agent: vertical expertise is its own moat.
+Goldman Sachs uses Devin rather than building their own coding agent for the same reason: vertical expertise compounds in ways that a general platform cannot replicate.

 The moat isn't the model.
 It's everything around it.